 Defendants also use this defense when they did not know the exact age of the victim.
 The defendant admits the conduct, but argues that he was not aware of the victim’s actual age.
 This is very similar to the mistake of fact defense for a sexual battery charge.
 As with sexual battery, some states do not recognize the mistake of fact defense for an indecent exposure with a child.
 If a defendant is successful with this defense or defensive theory, he may be found not guilty of indecent exposure with a child, but still found guilty of a general misdemeanor indecent exposure charge.
 Even though it is still a conviction, the results can be significantly different.

 A basic indecent exposure charge is usually considered a misdemeanor level offense.
 The punishment for a misdemeanor indecent exposure conviction is probation up to a year or two in jail and a fine.
 Defendants who are placed on probation may have to attend specialized counseling and refrain from using the Internet except for limited purposes.
 A few states require defendants convicted of a misdemeanor indecent exposure charge to register for a limited time as a sex offender.
-Virtually all states require defendants convicted of felony indecent exposure with children to register as sex offenders.
+Virtually all states require defendants convicted of felony indecent exposure to children to be in the sex offender registry.
 Because the conviction is based on only an exposure (instead of a physical touching), the length of time a defendant is required to register is usually shorter, usually around ten years.